Strict isolation at home

 - Use a separate towel, cutlery, drinking utensils, bed linen and other household utensils.

 FOR HOW LONG?

-- if a person develops symptoms of Covid-19 infection, isolation may be stopped on day 14 of the onset of the disease, provided that symptoms are not observed for at least 3 days.
+- if a person has a severe case of Covid-19 infection, isolation may be stopped on day 20 of the onset of the disease, provided that symptoms (fever, and other signs of acute infection) are not observed for at least 3 days.